ryankwondev/ryankwon.dev-legacy/README.md

 ## 📑 Research

-### Adaptive Partition Sort: Developing an Efficient Sorting Algorithm by Combining the Strengths of Quick Sort and Merge Sort
+**Adaptive Partition Sort: Developing an Efficient Sorting Algorithm by Combining the Strengths of Quick Sort and Merge Sort,**\
-with Do Hyun Lim, Proceedings of the KIISE Korea Computer Congress (2023), n-m.
+  Ryan Donghan Kwon and Do Hyun Lim,
+  Proceedings of the KIISE Korea Computer Congress (2023).

-### Lightweight Syntax Structure for Describing Data to Transfer over Internet of Things (IoT) Devices,
+**Lightweight Syntax Structure for Describing Data to Transfer over Internet of Things (IoT) Devices,**\
-with Jun Seob Shin and Do Hyun Lim, Proceedings of the 25th Korea Conference on Software Engineering (2023), 193-197.
+  Ryan Donghan Kwon, Jun Seob Shin and Do Hyun Lim, Proceedings of the 25th Korea Conference on Software Engineering (2023), 193-197.

-### Proposal of Lexicographically Sortable Unique Identifier to replace Universal Unique Identifier (UUID) in Distributed Computing System,
+**Proposal of Lexicographically Sortable Unique Identifier to replace Universal Unique Identifier (UUID) in Distributed Computing System,**\
+  Ryan Donghan Kwon,
   Proceedings of the KIISE Korea Software Congress (2022), 1886-1888.

-### Implementation of CanSat for Information Gathering To Support Artillery Fire,
+**Implementation of CanSat for Information Gathering To Support Artillery Fire,**\
-with Jeonghun Lee, Jun Seob Shin, Ji Hoo Gwak and Ha Neul Park, Proceedings of The Korean Society for Aeronautical and Space Sciences Spring Conference (2022), 703-704.
+  Jeonghun Lee, Jun Seob Shin, Ji Hoo Gwak, Ha Neul Park and Ryan Donghan Kwon, Proceedings of The Korean Society for Aeronautical and Space Sciences Spring Conference (2022), 703-704.

 <!--